rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 Rocket Pool provides a faucet in its [Discord server](https://discord.gg/rocketpool).
 Join the server and head to the `#support` channel.

-Here, you can ask the support team for testnet ETH.
+Here, you can ask for testnet ETH.
-You will need to provide the users there with your node address, and they will provide you with ETH.
+You will need to provide your node address.

 ::: warning NOTE
 The testnet faucet bot is no longer directly accessible to the public due to previous abuse.
-It is only available to people in the support team with explicit access permission.
+It is only available to the dev team and prominent members of the community.
-Simply state your intentions, and someone with faucet permissions will assist you.
+To receive testnet eth, run the below commands, state your intentions in the channel.
+Be patient and someone will access the faucet on your behalf.
 :::

-If you aren't planning to register a node and just want some ETH to test staking to receive rETH, or if you are planning to register a node but haven't yet, type the following command in the channel:
+If you aren't planning to register a node and just want some ETH to test staking to receive rETH, type the following command in the channel:

 ```
 !goerliEth <your goerli address>